Updated: Jul 8

 The biggest shake-up the publishing industry has experienced in the last 20 years isn’t ebooks or audio—it’s the rise in self-publishing.

-And it’s great.
+And it’s great, isn't it?
 For years the only options available were to try to get a traditional publishing deal or pay thousands of pounds to a vanity publisher.
 Now, anyone can successfully self-publish with next to no investment and few technical skills.

 Or can they?

-So how do you make sure your self-published book competes with its traditionally published rivals?
-Here are five areas I believe can give you away as a self-published author, and how to make sure they don’t trip you up.
+So how do you make sure your self-published book doesn't look... self-published?
+Here are five mistakes that can give you away as a self-published author, and how to make sure they don’t trip you up.

 1 COVER DESIGN

-Your title is the first few words your reader will read, so make them count.
-Titles are generally made of two components: a main title and a subtitle.
-A good main title is catchy and memorable—it draws you in and makes you want to know more.
+Your title is your first message to your reader.
+Most non-fiction books have a main title and a subtitle, and they do different things.
+A main title should be catchy and memorable—it should draw your reader in and make them want to know more.
 Try to use positive words, preferably ones that speak to your reader’s main fear or desire.

 Above all, use common sense.
 Here’s someone who didn’t:

-The main problem here is that the title is ambiguous—I don’t know whether it’s a book for beginners or about websites for beginners.
+The main problem here is that the title is ambiguous—is this a book for beginners or a book about websites for beginners?
+It's simply not clear.

 Here’s someone else who didn’t think much about their title: